-For Sex Workers such as escorts, there are a huge host of issues that facial recognition poses.
+For Sex Workers, there are a huge host of issues that facial recognition poses.
 For one, if a sex worker got caught up in the legal system, then it would be very easy for law enforcement to find a digital trail of crimes committed online.
 Every sex worker with an online ad would now be easy to connect to the crime of alleged prostitution if and when building a case.
 Even worse, that cop who pulls you over for speeding or a broken tail light can simply go on an ipad or smartphone and run a current photo against a database of other photos of your face taken from your online presence, including social media and other online sites catering to adult companion advertising and others.
 You don't have to be a rocket scientist to then come to the conclusion that facial recognition could not just mean the end of online sex work as we know it, but also possibly even street-based/outdoor work as well, as outdoor sex workers have more frequent encounters with police who may run their photos against a database.
 Without the surface web, the options for sex workers to advertise online would have to move completely to the dark web where web pages are password encrypted multiple times and one must use a special onion router (like TOR) to even access dark web pages.
 The dark web isn’t just used for criminal activity (though a significant portion of it is for that), in fact many journalists such as Edward Snowden have had to use the dark web.
 The downside is that it does require a certain amount of tech-savvy and wouldn’t be the kind of thing most people looking for adult companionship online would probably find too user friendly.
 The other potential option for the transmutation of online sex work would be for ads to become strictly written word, without photos.
 A prospect that is undoubtedly hard to imagine becoming a successful alternative.
 Street based sex work might also cease to be an option if there are face recognition cameras on the streets.

 The other, more theoretical issue this causes Sex Workers, is the propensity for these technologies to be used to quell free speech.
 In the death of Freddie Gray, the Baltimore Police Department ran the faces of the protestors against their social media presence and were able to thusly arrest said protestors by building an impromptu case against them.
 According to the Electronic Frontier Foundation face recognition technologies are especially inaccurate at properly identifying people of color, women and youth.
 What this also means is more marginalized sex workers - those of color, women and young people- will be at even higher risk of being arrested and jailed for a crime they did not commit.
 There is already a disproportionately higher incidence of African American and Latinx people in these databases simply because of racist law enforcement arrest practices.
 Similarly, if public street cameras were installed it begs the question, what would undocumented folks do?
 This would obviously pose a huge danger to their safety and ability to live a peaceful, normal life or really any life at all in the United States.